 - 1. Turn the knob on your automatic regulator so the arrow points to the tank opposite the one to be removed.
 Shut off the gas valve on the bottle to be removed. - 2.
 Disconnect the rubber gas line at the bottle to be removed.
-(This fitting has a left hand thread and turns in the opposite direction to most threaded fittings.) - 3.
+(The green plastic fitting is a right hand thread and no tools should be used.) - 3.
 Turn the large clamping "T" handle counterclockwise until the hold down bracket is loose enough to remove the bottle.
 If your trailer is equipped with a gas bottle cover the "T" handle must be removed, and then remove the cover before removing the bottle.